kimmknight/ZookeepersDatabase/README.md

 This will be a text-based application controlled by keyboard input.

-To help you understand what the finished product should look like and how it should work, you can test the [web-based preview](sample/jsanimals.html) and try it for yourself.
+To help you understand what the finished product should look like and how it should work, you can test the [web-based preview](sample/jsanimals.html) ([live link](https://kimmknight.github.io/ZookeepersDatabase/sample/jsanimals.html)) and try it for yourself.

 # Steps